Deltares/hydromt/docs/dev/migrating-to-v1.rst

 **Manipulating Components**

 Components can be added to a `Model` object by using the `model.add_component` function.
 This function takes the name of the component, and the TYPE (not an instance) of the component as argument.
-You should be able to retrieve the relevant type by accessing the `PLUGINS` object in core.
 When these components are added, they are uninitialized (i.e. empty).
 You can populate them by calling functions such as `create` or `read` from the yaml interface or any other means through the interactive Python API.

 Once a component has been added, any component (or other object or scope that has access to the model class) can retrieve necessary components by using the
 `model.get_component` function which takes the name of the desired component and the TYPE of the component you wish to retrieve.
 At this point you can do with it as you please.

+In the core of HydroMT, the available components are (list or maybe table):
+  - `GridComponent` for data on a regular grid
+  - etc.

+ A user can defined its own new component either by inheriting from the base ``ModelComponent`` or from another one (eg SubgridComponent(GridComponent)).
+The new components can be accessed and discovered through the `PLUGINS` architecture of HydroMT similar to Model plugins.
+See the related paragraph for more details.

 Making the model region its own component
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^